catavallejos/RMWreg/README.md

 # Funding acknowledgment

-CAV and MFJS acknowledge support from the University of Warwick.
-CAV also acknowledges funding from the Pontificia Universidad Católica de Chile and the Alan Turing Institute (EPRSC grant no EP/N510129/1).
+We acknowledge support from the University of Warwick, the Pontificia Universidad Católica de Chile and the Alan Turing Institute (EPRSC grant no EP/N510129/1).